robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

   This makes additions immediately available for replication and caching with mechanisms such as [HTTP_ETag](https://en.wikipedia.org/wiki/HTTP_ETag)
 - Proofs of inclusion for a specific element are permanently consistent with all future states of the tree.
   And, a tree state which fails this property is provably inconsistent.
+- A proof of inclusion can be verified against any historic accumulator, provided the element being verified was included in the tree at the time the accumulator was obtained.
+- For a previously saved inclusion proof, there are at most log 2 (n) future accumulator states required to show its validity against any future tree.
+  Where n is the count of additions made after the entry was added.
 - Trees can be pruned without breaking these properties of inclusion and consistency.
-- For a previously saved inclusion proof, there are at most log 2 (n) future checkpoints required to show its validity against any future tree.
-  Where n is the count of additions made after the entry was added.
-- The checkpoints themselves naturally emerge from the tree and are also permanently consistent with future states of the tree.
+- The accumulator states naturally emerge from the tree and are also permanently consistent with future states of the tree.
 - Any tree state which fails to satisfy these properties is provably inconsistent.
 - For both proofs of inclusion and proofs of consistency, the authentication paths are strict prefixes of all future authentication paths for those same items.